LamarSims/Software-Testing-and-QA-Projects---Spring-2015/README.md

 interface.
 This can be done on any given web application.
 Selenium underscores the value of testing due to its ability to test across multiple platforms (such as multiple web browsers and multiple operating systems.

-For more information and examples go to SeleniumReport.docx.docx file
+For more information and examples go to SeleniumReport.docx.docx and Selenium PowerPoint.pptx files